ldcas-uc3m/TFG/doc/research_notes.md

 ## RISC-V architecture

 ### Instruction set
-- RV32I has 38 instructions and is an minimal implementation of RISC-V (see [The RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf), Ch.02).
+- RV32I has 38 instructions and is a minimal implementation of RISC-V (see [The RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf), Ch.02).
 - You can even do a instruction set of 6: [PDP-5](https://gordonbell.azurewebsites.net/Digital/PDP%205%20Manual%201964.pdf).